 Consequences of Breaching the AVO During a Compliance Check

-• Charge for Contravention: You may be charged with “contravene apprehended violence order” if found in breach of the AVO conditions.
+• Charge for Contravention: The Police may charge you with “contravene apprehended violence order” if they find you in breach of the AVO conditions.

 • Legal Penalties: The maximum penalties for contravening an AVO are: